 Yes, you read that right.
 “Luxury vinyl” isn't a contradiction in terms — it’s the phrase du jour among those who pay close attention to the materials home buyers are eager to walk on.

-“It’s the fastest-growing portion of the industry in the past two years,” according to Scott Humphrey, chief executive of the World Floor Covering Association, a trade group based in Anaheim, Calif., who said this flooring category has developed thanks to extraordinary photo technology that mimics wood (or just about any other material) so closely that you have to look twice to see that it’s vinyl.
+“It’s the fastest-growing portion of the industry in the past two years,” according to Scott Humphrey, chief executive of the World Floor Covering Association, a trade group based in Anaheim, Calif., which says this flooring category has developed thanks to extraordinary photo technology that mimics wood (or just about any other material) so closely that you have to look twice to see that it’s vinyl.

 But luxury vinyl is far from the only flooring product that’s drawing consumer attention.
 Here’s the NewHomeSource guide to what’s hot underfoot:

-Shay said Standard Pacific customers in her area (flooring preferences tend to vary by region) who favor carpeting tend to use it in bedrooms and on stairs.
+Shay says Standard Pacific customers in her area (flooring preferences tend to vary by region) who favor carpeting tend to use it in bedrooms and on stairs.

-Look for more wood floors that have been hand-scraped and hand-textured, Shay said.
-Humphrey concurred: “People are willing to pay for a new floor, but they want it to look old.”
+Look for more wood floors that have been hand-scraped and hand-textured, Shay says.
+Humphrey concurs: “People are willing to pay for a new floor, but they want it to look old.”

 The “luxury” angle may be a bit of a stretch, but technology unquestionably has given some vinyls a whole new look.
 At its most basic, the process of producing it amounts to taking a photo of wood and printing it into the significantly less expensive vinyl flooring, usually in the form of squares or planks.

 Ceramic tile is getting bigger — literally.
-Tile in formats larger than the standard 12-by-12 inches are growing in popularity, though there’s a lot of variation in regional preferences, Humphrey said.
+Tile in formats larger than the standard 12-by-12 inches are growing in popularity, though there’s a lot of variation in regional preferences, Humphrey says.